koutraki/koutraki.github.io/_teaching/2018-spring-teaching-2.md

 date: 2018-16-04
 location: "Potsdam, Germany"
 ---
 This is an online lecture we offered together with Prof. Dr. Harald Sack, for the OpenHPI platform.
-The key topics of the lectureare:
+The key topics of the lecture are:
 * Natural Language Processing
 * Linked Data Engineering
 * Machine Learning basics